nombreinvicto/DataAnalyst/Project6_AB_Testing/README.md

 to paid customers when subjected to the different landing pages.
-Subsequently, more methodical inferential and hypothesis testing methods have been employed to show any statistical significance of convertion rates over the treatments.
+Subsequently, more methodical inferential and hypothesis testing methods have been employed to show any statistical significance of conversion rates over the treatments.
 Finally, a logistic regression model has been fit to the binary conversion target variable and analysis was done to show if the landing